 Yelagiri

-Some of the must-visit places here are Fundera Bird Park, the shores of Attaru River that cascades over rocks and plunges down mountain ranges to form the spectacular Jalagamparai Falls.
-Some of the other attractions that you must visit are Velavan Temple, Yelagiri Herbal Garden and the beautiful Nature park.
+Some of the must-visit attractions include Fundera Bird Park, the scenic Attaru River, and the breathtaking Jalagamparai Falls.
+Additionally, you should explore Velavan Temple, Yelagiri Herbal Garden, and the beautifully maintained Nature Park.

 View more: Yelagiri